 IT, data mining, cloud computing, and programming skills are in high demand all over the world.
 That’s why developing the skills that employers want is at the forefront of this course.
 Arden’s academics have close ties to the computing industry, which means our course content is regularly reviewed to ensure that your learning experience is up-to-date and reflects the latest developments in the real world.

-Your computing degree with foundation year sets you up for any number of possible career paths after graduation.
-Here are some of the professions that previous Arden graduates have gone on to explore:
+Your computing degree with Arden University sets you up for any number of possible career paths after graduation.
+Here are just some of the professions you could go on to explore:

 Once you’ve enrolled with Arden, our careers centre is easily accessible directly from inside our online platform, ilearn.
 The careers centre is here to help you discover the areas of your academic and professional life that you find most meaningful and rewarding, and then apply this to your career pathway.